quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 endpoint performance in the following ways:

 - Sending UDP packets can be very CPU intensive on some platforms.
-Reducing the number packet that only contain acknowledgements reduces the CPU consumed at a data receiver.
+Reducing the number of packets that only contain acknowledgements reduces the CPU consumed at a data receiver.
 Experience shows that this reduction can be critical for high bandwidth connections.

 - Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgement frequency reduces this cost at a data sender.